jquast/telnetlib3/README.rst

     telnetlib3-client --encoding=cp437 --force-binary blackflag.acid.org

 Note the use of `--encoding=cp437` to translate input and output characters of the remote end.
-CP437 is an American English IBM PC DOS encoding, and many such legacy BBS programs are unable to negotiate about or present characters in any other encoding.
-Because this BBS does not negotiate encoding, the default is assumed to be US-ASCII, the ``--encoding`` parameter changes this.
+This example legacy telnet BBS is unable to negotiate about or present characters in any other encoding but CP437.
+Without these arguments, Telnet protocol would dictate our session to be US-ASCII.

-See also `--force-binary`, which may also sometimes be required with telnetlib3-client and telnetlib3-server.
-In the original Telnet protocol specifications, the Network Virtual Terminal (NVT) is defined as 7-bit US-ASCII, and this is the default state for both ends until negotiated otherwise.
+Argument `--force-binary` is *also* required in many cases, with both ``telnetlib3-client`` and ``telnetlib3-server``.
+In the original Telnet protocol specifications, the Network Virtual Terminal (NVT) is defined as 7-bit US-ASCII, and this is the default state for both ends until negotiated otherwise by RFC-856_ by negotiation of BINARY TRANSMISSION.

-RFC-856_ (BINARY TRANSMISSION) is the option that allows you to break out of the 7-bit ASCII constraint.
-However, **many common telnet clients and servers fail to negotiate for BINARY** -- it may be rejected (DONT, WONT), unanswered, or only negotiated for a single direction.
-To support such clients and servers, use ``--force-binary``, which forces bi-direction binary transmission no matter the state of BINARY negotiation.
+However, **many common telnet clients and servers fail to negotiate for BINARY** correctly or at all.
+Using ``--force-binary`` allows non-ASCII encodings to be used with those kinds of clients.

 A Telnet Server that prefers "utf8" encoding, and, transmits it even in the case of failed BINARY negotiation, to support a "dumb" telnet client like netcat::